joey3001/js-Independent-Project/README.md

     - To clone the repository from Github using git commands in the terminal, you need a terminal program & Git.
 For Windows OS, I recommend the Git Bash terminal program.
 Installing Git Bash will also install Git.
 3. VSCode (Or another code editor)
     - To view/edit this code, you need a code editor.
 I recommend VSCode.
-4. Detailed instructions to install Git Bash & VSCode can be found in the Setup/Installation Requirements section in the README for [this repo.](https://github.com/joey3001/first-friday-project)
+4. Detailed instructions to install Git Bash & VSCode can be found in the Setup/Installation Requirements section of the README for [this repo.](https://github.com/joey3001/first-friday-project)

 #### To view this website online please use the following GH-Pages link: